yshome-hb/WiringPi-HAI/documentation/english/functions.md

  |  11 |  14 |    SCLK | 23 I 24  | CE0     | 10  | 8   |
  |     |     |     GND | 25 I 26  | CE1     | 11  | 7   |

 **References**

 Note the different pin numbers and the I2C0 at Raspberry Pi 1B Rev. 1!

 ## Initialization

 At the beginning, the WiringPi Library must be initialized.
 To do this, one of the following functions must be called up:

 Outdated functions (no longer use):

-``wiringPiSetup`` uses Wiringpi numbering (WPI) of the GPIO's and accesses the GPIO register directly.
+``wiringPiSetup`` uses WiringPi numbering (WPI) of the GPIOs and accesses the GPIO register directly.
 ``wiringPiSetupGpio`` uses BCM numbering of the GPIOs and accesses the GPIO registers directly.
 ``wiringPiSetupPhys`` uses physical PIN numbering of the GPIOs and accesses the GPIO register directly.
 ``wiringPiSetupSys`` uses BCM numbering and calls the new function ``wiringPiSetupGpioDevice`` from version 3.4 to ensure compatibility with new core.
 In version 2, the virtual file system/SYS/Class/GPIO was used.
-However, the GPIO's exports had to take place externally before the initialization!
+However, the GPIOs exports had to take place externally before the initialization!
 The function is outdated and should not be used!

 **Since Version 3.4:**

 ``wiringPiSetupPinType`` decides whether WiringPi, BCM or physical PIN numbering is now used, based on the parameter pinType.
 So it combines the first 3 setup functions together.
 ``wiringPiSetupGpioDevice`` is the successor to the ``wiringPiSetupSys`` function and now uses "GPIO Character Device Userspace API" in version 1 (from kernel 5.10).
 More information can be found at [docs.kernel.org/driver-api/gpio/driver.html](https://docs.kernel.org/driver-api/gpio/driver.html) on the parameter pintype, it is again decided which pin numbering is used.
 In this variant, there is no direct access to the GPIO memory (DMA) but rather through a kernel interface that is available with user permissions.
 The disadvantage is the limited functionality and low performance.